-Well, all this seemed wrong to me.
-First, the Jews never ate pickled brisket with cabbage, or not as far as I know (not that the combination isn’t very good).
-Second, pickled beef is an old dish in England, as I discussed in an earlier blog entry.
-It seems unlikely that a specialty of English manor houses and prosperous farms would be unknown a hop and a skip over the Irish Sea, particularly at a time Britain governed all of Ireland.
+Of course, corned beef in its wet-pickled, dry-cured, spiced, etc. forms is an old dish in Britain, as I discussed in an earlier post.
+Surely, an established dish of manor houses and prosperous farms would be known a hop and skip over the Irish Sea, particularly when Britain governed all of Ireland.

 - Fraser’s Magazine (1863), “A Fortnight in Ireland in the Lent of 1863“.
-(Fraser’s was a reputed magazine of the Victorian era.
-It was authored by a collective and the articles were not individually credited):
+Fraser’s was a reputed magazine of the Victorian era.
+Authored by a collective, the articles were not individually credited.
+An extract:

-Batch chap is cured pig’s cheek, then a well-known product in parts of Britain.
-Thus, albeit a pork product was also mentioned, it was listed after corned beef.
-The 1820s were still early days for the Irish influx to America in the 19th century.
-It is implausible that newly-established Irish-Americans brought an unknown dish back to the homeland which promptly became famous.
+Bath chap is a cured pig’s cheek, then well-known in different parts of Britain.
+Hence, a cured pork product was also mentioned, but after the corned beef.
+The 1820s was early days for the Irish Catholic influx to America.
+It is unlikely the newly-arrived Irish in America quickly took to a previously unknown dish, corned beef, and introduced it on visits back home.

-Unquestionably, the bulk of the Irish people suffered severe famine which led to the exodus mentioned, but the populace who still ate well knew corned beef throughout the century, per Fraser’s Magazine.
-This being so, there had to be a history of appreciation of corned beef in Ireland (with cabbage to boot) well before 1800.
-This moreover is borne out by these further references.
+Unquestionably, the bulk of the Irish suffered famine in the mid-century which led to the exodus well-known.
+Nonetheless, the populace who stayed and still ate well knew corned beef throughout the century, per Fraser’s Magazine.
+This being so, there had to be an earlier history of corned beef usage in Ireland, with cabbage to boot.
+This is supported by these further references:

 A corned rump of beef and cabbage is a favourite dish with all persons in Ireland – either peers or peasants.
 Corned beef is styled beef by the Irish people; and beef and cabbage are looked upon as forming a splendid dish by our people.